Vaginal birth: your options

 Have support people with you

 You’re more likely to have a vaginal birth if you have continuous one-to-one labour support from people you feel comfortable with.
-This might be your partner, family, midwife or a doula.
+This might be your partner or a family member, friend, midwife or doula.

 Stay active and upright during labour

-In the birthing suite, staying active and using upright positions might help your labour to progress and improve your chances of vaginal birth.
+In the birthing suite, staying active and using upright positions might help your labour to progress, which might improve your chances of vaginal birth.
 This is because gravity helps move your baby down and relaxes your muscles.
-This means baby can move through the birth canal more easily.
+This means your baby can move through the birth canal more easily.

-Mats, beanbags, cushions, water or birth balls might help you find comfortable positions for labour.
+Mats, beanbags, cushions or birth balls might help you find comfortable positions for labour.

 Create a calm and positive birth environment